akikito0/notes/ancestry-and-diet.md

 withdraw slightly but as soon as I stopped using them it got just as bad as before.
 I asked him if diet could have any effect, he said no. Was I doomed?

 Well, apparently not.
-He was wrong.
-I have ZERO issues now.
+I have no rash anymore.
 How?!

-It's difficult to exactly pinpoint when the skin problems disappeared, but my inuition and experience tells me I'm on the right track here...
+It's difficult to exactly pinpoint when the skin problems disappeared, but my intuition and experience tells me I'm on the right track here...

-All it took was a significant diet change.
+I believe it was due to a quite significant diet change.
 I stopped eating potatoes, rice, cereal, vegetables (with some exceptions), and some more.
-I now eat mainly red meat, liver, seafood, eggs, dairy, and fermented foods like sauerkraut and kefir, with a moderate amount of fruit.
+Instead, I now eat mainly red meat, liver, seafood, eggs, dairy, and lacto-fermented foods, with a moderate amount of fruit.

 Strange, huh?

-Not really, when you also consider my ancestry.

-It turns out I'm primarily descended from nomadic peoples, steppe peoples.
+Well, perhaps not.
+This is just speculation from now on, but let's get back to the question of ancestry...
+As it turns out, I'm primarily descended from nomadic peoples.
 Analysis of my DNA suggests the following.

 ![](resources/eurogenes-ane-k7.png)

-In other words, about 80% hunter-gatherer / steppe.
+In other words, about 80% hunter-gatherer / steppe nomad.

 Why is this important?

-## Genetics matter, but not in the way you think
+## Genetics matter

 Let's talk about milk.
 It took many thousands of years for a significant amount of the European population to become able to drink cow's milk.